Have you ever wondered how websites make money? You’ve come to the right place!

 There are no absolutes, but in the internet world, statistics tell us that a well designed site with good ad placement should generate from about 0.5% to 1% clicks per impression.
 Conversions happen once your visitor reaches your advertiser’s site (a good reason to choose well!).
 Sometimes you get paid just on the click, but more often the visitor has to buy (convert) in order for you to be paid.
 According to the online advertising website, Wordstream, the average conversion rate is only about 2.35%.
 But the top 25 sites convert 5.31%, and the top 10 convert 11.45%!
 That’s a big difference, so you can see how important it is to align yourself with the best possible vendors for your market.
 And, you might also be looking for some pay for click advertisers, such as TripAdvisor.

 In summary, a good website is targeted at a viable market, well constructed so that it is friendly to the search engines, presents products that are of interest to their market and chooses vendors with the highest possible conversion rates.
-Lots to consider, but if you buy a website from our partner, you don’t have to worry about all that!
-They only buy sites that meet and exceed their strict standards in these areas.
+Lots to consider, but if you buy a good website, the returns can be really good.
+And if you have the right partner, the process can be very simple.
+We’ve partnered with the Income Store for our site acquisitions, and we have been very happy with the results.
+They only buy sites that meet and exceed their strict standards in all the above areas, and they have an excellent team of experts who help assure the site continues to grow and improve over the years.

 Hopefully you now have at least an overview of the website business and an appreciation of the role revenue generating websites play.
 If so, you probably realize the importance of finding the best possible partner to help you maximize your return on investment.
 We can help with that.
 Questions are welcomed –feel free to get in touch!